PaulEekhof/Portfolio/Showcase/README.md

   - Simple Python Customtkinter App for personal finance.
 - Nova Caster
   - A Python application that combines mathematical pattern recognition with AI-powered predictions using GGUF models to predict the next number in a sequence.
+- Deepseek Chat
+  - Deepseek Chat is a project that I worked on in 2025.
+It is a simple chat application that allows users to send and receive messages.
+The messages are displayed in a grid layout.

 ## License